mli/new-docs/python/guide/getting-started/to-mxnet/pytorch.md

 # MXNet for PyTorch users in 10 minutes

 [PyTorch](https://pytorch.org/) is a popular deep learning framework due to its easy-to-understand API and its completely imperative approach.
-Apache MXNet includes Gluon API which gives you the simplicity and flexibility of PyTorch and also allows you to hybridize your network to leverage performance optimizations of the symbolic graph.
+Apache MXNet includes the Gluon API which gives you the simplicity and flexibility of PyTorch and allows you to hybridize your network to leverage performance optimizations of the symbolic graph.

 In the next 10 minutes, we'll do a quick comparison between the two frameworks and show how small the learning curve can be when switching from PyTorch to Apache MXNet.